Suba2910/ReactJs/README.md

 Episode 4 Folder contains code for understanding useState hooks.
 Episode 5 Folder contains code for understanding the updation, deletion and addition of  tasks to the todoList using useState hooks.
 Updation is performed on a list using map to iterate each element.
 Deletion is done by using filter operation on list.
 Episode 6 Folder contains code for understanding the component lifecycle - mounting, updating and unmounting & Useeffect hook.
+Episode 7 Folder contains code for understanding the fetcching from API requests